ondrejsevcik/knowledge-base/books/fluent-forever.md

 ### Get yourself some books
 - Good grammar book
   - Avoid books systematically detailing every single solitary rule
-  - No "Englishy" pronounciation (like Bonjour: bawn-JURE)
+  - No "Englishy" pronunciation (like Bonjour: bawn-JURE)
-- A phrase book
+- A phrasebook
 - A frequency dictionary
 - A pronunciation guide
 - Bilingual dictionary (might be online)
-- Monolingual dictionary (a.k.a. devinition dictionary)
+- Monolingual dictionary (a.k.a. definition dictionary)
 - Thematic vocabulary book